 3.3 Special examinations in the Faculty of Humanities

-Students who complied with all the requirements of a degree with the exception of at most a year module, or the equivalent thereof, in which they obtained a final mark of at least 40%, may with the approval of the Dean, on recommendation of the head(s) of department, be admitted to a special examination at the beginning of the next semester.
+Students who complied with all the requirements of a degree with the exception of at most a year module, or the equivalent thereof, in which they obtained a final mark of at least 40%, may with the approval of the Dean, on recommendation of the head(s) of department, be admitted to a special examination at the beginning of January.
 Students who obtained a final mark of less than 40% in any of the mentioned modules will not be considered.
 The maximum final mark that may be awarded is 50%.
 Students only qualify for a special examination if they have completed the prescribed examination in their final year of study.

 3.4 Exemption from an examination (promotion)